 The 1890 Research and Extension Program customers are determined by law.
-The 1890 Research and Extension Program's market segment is mandated by the land-grant mission to service the limited-resource clientele of South Carolina.
-Service is rendered to limited-resource individuals.
-The customer focus for 1890 Research and Extension is through stakeholder input.
-The only requirement is that they are considered to be underserved.
+The 1890 Research and Extension Program's market segment is mandated by the land-grant mission to serve the citizens of South Carolina, with a special emphasis on the underserved communities.
+The customer focus for 1890 Research and Extension is obtained through stakeholder input.
 Our objective is to raise the educational consciousness and awareness of issues that impact limited-resource persons, in order to improve their quality of life.

 To keep the listening and learning methods current with changing customer/business needs and expectations, successful efforts were made to work with Clemson University in developing one state stakeholder Advisory Council for 1890 and 1862 schools.
 Joint meetings were held with the 1862 Council to move toward one Advisory Council.
 The 1890 and 1862 Advisory Councils completed the merger in 2005-2006.
 With the merger, the stakeholder input process was enhanced to increase customer participation and program delivery.
 In August 2007, South Carolina State University hosted its first joint meeting of the Advisory Council, which was held on campus during the reporting period - a first for the Council.
 Concentrated efforts of developing on-going assessment tools such as reporting stakeholder and clientele feedback through weekly reporting on activities conducted in workshops and forums within cluster areas served help determine which market segments 1890 Research and Extension will pursue and offer current and future educational programs, offerings and services.
+The joint Advisory Council Meeting continue to be rotated between South Carolina State University and Clemson.